18F/cloud-marketplaceholder/_includes/links.md

-## Here are some other programs and organizations which are relevant to the cloud marketplace project. (reformat this)
+## Here's some other programs and organizations relevant to the cloud marketplace project.

 #### [Office of Government-wide Policy](https://gsa.gov/governmentwidepolicy)